Arena-Rosnav/.github/docs/overview/general_utils.md

 ```

 ###### Scenario Task

-### Environment Factory

-> TODO

-## Waypoint Generator
-- waypoint-generator: Generates subgoals along the global path.
+The scenario task mode loads a predefined task from a scenario.json file in which the positions of start, goal and the properties of the obstacles are specified.
+This task will be repeated for a set amount of times until the simulation terminates automatically.

 ## Arena Tools
-- arena-tools: A collection of arena specific tools for generating own robot footprints and scenarios that can be used with the task generator.
+A collection of arena specific tools for generating components like maps, robot footprints, obstacles and scenario files that can be used by the task generator.

 ## Arena Simulation Setup
-- arena-simulation-setup: Stores configuration files for robots, maps and obstacles.
+Stores configuration files for robots, maps and obstacles which are used during simulation.
+The task generator uses the robot and obstacle definitions from this repository.

 ## Arena Utils
-- arena-utils: A collection of additional packages, e.g sensor measurements, mapping and visualization
+A collection of additional packages, e.g sensor measurements, mapping and visualization.

+## Waypoint Generator
+If deployed, generates subgoals along the global path.
+This package is used by some planners, e.g. Rosnav.